blackboard/anthologydevdocs/docs/blackboard/sandbox-envs/welcome.md

 - Create an S3 bucket in your AWS account to which you will upload the `.vmdk` file.
 - Configure your AWS account policies, roles and users so that you can use the CLI to convert the file to a snapshot.
 - Create a configuration file on your desktop/laptop named `containers.json` that contains the JSON configuration for converting the `.vmdk` file in the S3 bucket into an server Snapshot.
-- Use the graphical dashboard to create an AMI associated with the Snapshot and then deploy an EC2 server to run Blackboard Learn
+- Use the graphical dashboard to create an AMI associated with the Snapshot and then deploy an EC2 server to run Blackboard LMS

 ## Prerequisites